Car classification: Hot hatch

 Hot hatch (shortened from hot hatchback) is a high-performance version of a mass-produced hatchback car.

 The term originated in the mid-1980s.
 However, factory high-performance versions of hatchbacks have been produced since the 1970s.

-Front-mounted petrol engines, together with front-wheel drive, is the most common powertrain layout.
+Front-mounted petrol engines, together with front-wheel drive, are the most common powertrain layout.
 However, all-wheel drive has become more commonly used since around 2010.
 Most hot hatches are manufactured in Europe or Asia.